CSLewin/APBW/Battle Plan.md

 		- Humans-only means lower cognitive load for players.
 	- Heaven is real, but faith remains.
 God(s) is (are) distant, but the aerial spirits are near.
 Atheists exist.
 	- Global politics as The Great Game (WWI-style).
 Smoldering war, privateerism, proxy forces, spies.
-	- A society of heroes. https://en.wikipedia.org/wiki/Wuxia#Jianghu Fame and the Jianghu concept. *The world needs heroes.*
+	- A society of heroes. https://en.wikipedia.org/wiki/Wuxia#Jianghu
+		- Fame and the Jianghu concept. *The world needs heroes.*
-		- **Somebody has to do it and nobody else will. --The Comet King"**
+		- **"Somebody has to do it and nobody else will." --UNSONG, The Comet King**

 2. **Establish Design Pillars.**
 	- What is this game?
 What is it **not**?